Monastic Youth Dathüns

-Shortly after their arrival, participants will be given temporary monastic ordination which will last for the duration of the program.
+Shortly after their arrival, participants are given temporary monastic ordination, which last for the duration of the program.
 This includes shaving one's head, wearing monastic robes, and holding the five basic precepts of conduct for monastics: refraining from taking life, stealing, sexual activity, false speech, and intoxicants.

-The dathün is open to practitioners in their early 30s and younger.
+The youth dathün is open to practitioners in their early 30s and younger.
 As a prerequisite for taking temporary ordination and attending the program one must have formally taken refuge or have definite plans to do so.
-The cost of the program is $1500, which includes housing and meals.
-Scholarships are available.

 If you are interested in participating in a future monastic youth dathün at Gampo Abbey, write to firstname.lastname@example.org.

 2013 Monastic Youth Dathün